-It’s October of 2017, and that makes me old.
-Old enough that I’ve seen quite a lot in the world of psychology and investing, but wise enough to be certain that I don’t know everything there is to know, and never will.
-Thirty years ago, in the autumn of 1987, I wasn’t old enough to know much of anything at all, and too young to know how little that was.
+It all started for me over 30 years ago.
+Today, I’m old enough that I’ve seen quite a lot in the world of psychology and investing, but wise enough to be certain that I don’t know everything there is to know, and never will.
+In the autumn of 1987, I wasn’t old enough to know much of anything at all, and too young to know how little that was.

-I had just turned 21, going on about 16, and was taking the semester off to work the harvest at a grain elevator in Brookston, Indiana, saving up for the next term’s tuition.
+I was ostensibly in college at Purdue, but was taking the semester off to work the harvest at a grain elevator in Brookston, Indiana, saving up for the next term’s tuition.
 Each morning, I drove my 1963 Ford Fairlane 13 miles out State Road 43 where they were paying $5.90 an hour.
 Minimum wage was $3.35, so that was all the money in the world.
 I also worked late nights delivering pizzas for Noble Roman’s.
 In between those gigs, I’d excitedly find windows to see how the stock market had done that day.
 I’d then recap the market moves and pitch ideas in a stock market newsletter I wrote for seven other inexperienced friends of mine that had pooled $100 each into our investment club.
 On my days off, the best of these friends – Kevin – would drive me down to Indiana National Bank (INB) in Indianapolis in his Honda Civic.
 The Fairlane struggled to get to Brookston, and the 70 mile journey to Indy was out of the question.

 We were true pretenders.
 We usually wore a suit and tie, trying to be yuppies, and we’d have a briefcase, because important people carried briefcases.
 Inside ours was that day’s Wall Street Journal, that week’s Barron’s, an annual report or two, some legal pads, some No. 2 pencils, and a Texas Instruments financial calculator (a “BA-35” which I still have).
 If you’ve ever seen the movie “Revenge of the Nerds”, that was us.